Kirby Battle Royale: Gameplay

 The abilities featured in game, in order of listing, are: Sword, Bomb, Beetle, Spear, Cutter, Fighter, Ninja, Whip, Parasol, Hammer, Doctor, Tornado, and Ice, as well as Mirror and Sleep, which were introduced in a free update for the game.
-Alongside the 15 base abilities, 3 other playable characters are in the game: Waddle Dee, Meta Knight, and King Dedede.
-The 3 characters function similarly to the Parasol, Sword, and Hammer abilities respectively (albeit with a few unique moves).
+Alongside the 15 base abilities, three other playable characters are in the game: Waddle Dee, Meta Knight, and King Dedede.
+The three characters function similarly to the Parasol, Sword, and Hammer abilities respectively (albeit with a few unique moves).

-Prior to the game's release, a copy ability poll was held.
-People could vote for their favorite ability, and the winner was the Mirror ability.
-A second poll was held in December.
-13 of the abilities were available upon initial launch, with Mirror being made available via free software update in Europe and Japan, and Sleep was made available via another software update; both poll winners have been made available in North America via a free software update as well.
+Thirteen of the abilities were available upon initial launch, with Mirror being made available via free software update in Europe and Japan, and Sleep was made available via another software update; both poll winners have been made available in North America via a free software update as well.